Hip Replacement: Anterior Vs. Posterior

 Our fellowship trained surgeons use the Mako system for total hip replacement.
 Mako technology provides our surgeons with a 3-D model of each patient’s hip in order to create a patient-specific plan for the surgery.
 In addition, this system features Mako robotic-arm assisted technology, which aids our board certified surgeons in removing diseased bone, helping preserve healthy bone, and positioning the total hip implant based on the patient’s unique anatomy.

-To learn more about hip replacement surgery and the other services we offer,.
+To learn more about hip replacement surgery and the other services we offer, contact us online.
 To schedule an appointment, please call High Mountain Orthopedics at 973-595-7779.
-We have three offices, serving patients in the Wayne, Englewood and Paramus, NJ, areas.
+We serve patients in the Wayne, NJ, area.